 In some cases, the email server may be denying you access because either your ISP is blocking certain ports, or you are using the incorrect incoming and outgoing server settings.

-In some cases, you will have to use a special outgoing server provided by your ISP, which is common with some email accounts when trying to send outgoing emails on Verizon FiOS and some other ISPs.
+If that’s the case, you will have to use a special outgoing server provided by your ISP.
+This is common with some accounts when trying to send outgoing emails on Verizon FiOS and some other ISPs.
 In others, you can just configure different ports to be used so that SSL isn’t being called for on a server that doesn’t support it, or vice-versa, as this can cause issues.

 Here are the steps to adjust your email account’s outgoing and incoming server settings; we’ll begin with the outgoing settings: